 Warm Up

 From a moderate walking pace, increase speed and incline levels gradually.
-As a rule of thumb, the warm up process should be short and sweet, about five to 10 minutes total.
+As a rule of thumb, the warm up process should be short and sweet, about five to 10 minutes in total.

 Exercise Long Enough to Get Cardiovascular Benefits